MiaLearning/TestCafeDemo/README.md

 //pasi specifici in TC.
 //un extra pas: care e situatia acum?"
 // In between branches (a new branch ): faci checkout main, pull main, si checkout New branch.
+//FUNCTII MICI CARE FAC O CHESTIE> SI BINE DENUMITE .
+// Best Practices:
+// Using page objects to encapsulate page-specific functionality and selectors,making
+// the tests more readable and maintainable.
+// Using the fixture and test functions provided by TestCafe to structure the tests into logical units, improving organization and readability.
+// Using faker to generate random data for the test, avoiding hard-coded values that could make the test brittle.
+// Using async/await to handle asynchronous code.